Alfredo Salazar Jr.: Biography

 As one of Puerto Rico's "senior statesmen", Mr. Salazar joined 8 other GDB presidents in supporting HR 870, filed by Resident Commissioner Pedro Pierluisi, to extend Chapter 9 Federal Bankruptcy Code jurisdiction to Puerto Rico's so-called "Public Corporations".

 Education

-Mr. Salazar has a bachelor's degree in economics from Villanova University.
+Mr. Salazar had a bachelor's degree in economics from Villanova University.
 He also did post-graduate course work in Finance at the Stern Graduate School of Business at New York University and the Advanced Management Program at the Harvard Business School in Cambridge, Massachusetts.